nippur750/nippur750/README.md

 <!-- **Vivekagent47/Vivekagent47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Here are some ideas to get you started:
 - :school: I'm currently studing in ...
-Dr. Ambedker Institute of Technology for Handicapped, Kanpur, India
+UTN-FRBA
 - 🔭 I’m currently working on ...
-Not working
+UNTDF
 - 🌱 I’m currently learning ...
-Vuejs and Python
+React
 - 👯 I’m looking to collaborate on ...
 Any of project
 - 🤔 I’m looking for help with ...
-Vuejs
+React, TypeScript
 - 💬 Ask me about ...
 What ever.... :laughing:
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-Play PUBG when get bored
+Play Valorant or R6Siege when get bored
 <br/>

 ### Languages and Tools: